wayneashleyberry/awesome-podcasts/readme.md

 #### Design

 - [Layout](http://layout.fm/) - Layout is a weekly podcast about design, technology, programming and everything else.
-- [Tentative](http://tentative.fm/) - Tentative is a podcast about digital product design, hosted by thoughtbot designers Reda Lemeden & Kyle Fiedler.
+- [Tentative](http://tentative.fm/) - Tentative is a podcast about digital product design, hosted by thoughtbot designers.
 - [Through Process](http://www.throughprocess.com/) - Through Process is a podcast about how we become designers.

 #### DevOps